 Paradiso 30 opens by conflating time and space.

-To understand the passage that opens Paradiso 30, we have to begin with a premise that allows us to measure time by measuring space: if the moon is 6,000 miles away, then sunrise must be 900 miles—about 1 hour—distant.
+To understand the passage that opens Paradiso 30, we have to begin with a premise that allows us to measure time by measuring space: if noon is 6,000 miles away, then sunrise must be 900 miles — about 1 hour — distant.

-We can thereby take the opening passage of Paradiso 30, verses 1-15, to mean the following: As at about 1 hour before sunrise, the stars disappear one by one before the arrival of the sun, so (verses 10 and following) the angelic choirs faded away from my sight, leaving only Beatrice.
+We can thereby take the opening passage of Paradiso 30, verses 1-15, to mean the following.
+As at about 1 hour before sunrise, the stars disappear one by one before the arrival of the sun, so — focusing now on verses 10-15 — the angelic choirs faded away from my sight, leaving only Beatrice:

 Non altrimenti il triunfo che lude sempre dintorno al punto che mi vinse, parendo inchiuso da quel ch’elli ’nchiude, a poco a poco al mio veder si stinse: per che tornar con li occhi a Beatrice nulla vedere e amor mi costrinse.
 (Par.
 30.10-15)